Mananpatel25/Mydatascienceproject/README.md

 # Mydatascienceproject
-*this are the projects made by me in the field of data science I am enthusiastic about exploring data and drawing various insights from it*
+*I have Uploaded the projects made by me in data science domain.
+It Contains the projects including Data Analytics and other Sub Domains.
+I am enthusiastic about Data Science and am looking forward to create more such projects.*